zSnout/Storymatic/docs/README.md

 ## Implied objects

 If an object only contains key-value pairs, you may write it without braces.
-This does not work with restructuring (see below) or embedded methods (again, see below).
+This does not work with restructuring (see below) or spread syntax.

 ```coffee
 number: 23, string: "23"